 - Scantling draft (T-SCANTLING) – for ship strength design

 The draft vessel structures are designed for (hull plating, tank bulkheads, etc.), i.e. the maximum structural draft for the vessel.
-Typically scantling draft is slightly more – make the magin strength for ship, or the same, than design draught.
+Typically scantling draft is slightly more – make the magin strength for ship, than design draught or the same as below image.
 If stability requirements do not require otherwise, the scantling draft is the maximum draft to which the vessel can be loaded.

 Normally, the scantling draft should be higher than the design draft because of the ship’s strength can not be simply assessed through engineering calculation.
 See this topic.

 For further basic knowledge topic in shipbuilding technology, please find in Essential Knowledge of Modern Shipbuilding Industry